LBruni98/Overdrive/README.md

 #### 2.2.1 What is the game?

-Road Rage is a racing game where a rookie racer must make it to the top of an anything goes racing tournament, where the races are intense and chaotic, requiring the best to make it to first place.
+Overdrive is a racing game where a rookie racer must make it to the top of an anything goes racing tournament, where the races are intense and chaotic, requiring the best to make it to first place.

 #### 2.2.2 Why create this game?